Azure-Samples/Azure-Functions-on-ACA-OpenAI-Assistants-Sample/README.md

 > Make sure to turn on Dapr for this function app Overview>Settings>Dapr(NEW)> click Enable > Provide App id and App Port as Dapr service invocation trigger is being used for AddToDoManager function
 ![image](https://github.com/Azure-Samples/Azure-Functions-on-ACA-OpenAI-Assistants-Sample/assets/45637559/f097c1ee-0ea7-468a-82cd-cbf69c836a86)

-## Create Azure communication service

 7\.
 Add the GetToDoManager http url To AssistantSkills.cs within the GetTodos and SendEmail functions.
-Placeholders for this already provided for you in the code
+Placeholders for this already provided for you in the code cd ../backend and find the AssistantSkills.cs code to update the above urls

+## Create Azure communication service

 8\.
 Create Azure Email communication service using this (tutorial)[https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/create-email-communication-resource?pivots=platform-azp] and add Azure Managed domain.
 ![image](https://github.com/Azure-Samples/Azure-Functions-on-ACA-OpenAI-Assistants-Sample/assets/45637559/af6a4ad7-ecd0-4b65-ae1d-fc97c6d13736)